bafflerbach/test_software_carpentry/_episodes/03-MASTMLbasics.md

 We're going to use Google Colab to run the the MAST-ML software in a series of tutorials that demonstrate how to perform a basic machine learning workflow.

 MAST-ML is divided into a number of sections which allow users to perform ML workflows.
 These include: Data Importation, Data Cleaning, Feature Generation, Feature Engineering, Data Splitting (Train/Test/Validation), Model Assessment, and Model Optimization
-By giving the user freedom to choose methods at each of these workflow steps MAST-ML is a extremely customizable in it's use, compared to some other software tools which are much more limited in the methods used.
+By giving the user freedom to choose methods at each of these workflow steps MAST-ML is a extremely customizable in it's use, compared to some other software tools which are much more structured in the methods used.
+For example the [Citrination](https://citrination.com/users/sign_in){:target="_blank"} web tool which focuses on random forest models.

 If you have a little more programming background you may be interested to check out the [github page](https://github.com/uw-cmg/MAST-ML){:target="_blank"} for the code below to see a bit about how it’s structured.
 There is usually ongoing efforts in the Skunkworks to improve and add features to MAST-ML so if this is something you might be interested in let us know!

 For more detailed information on the structure of MAST-ML please see the [MAST-ML Documentation](https://mastmldocs.readthedocs.io/en/latest/){:target="_blank"}.
 There are also several other Jupyter Notebooks included there that demonstrate additional functionality in MAST-ML that is not covered in this module.

+> ## Note
+>
+> If you ... copy from above.
+> {: .solution}

 > ## Activity: Your First MAST ML Run
 >